 If you are unable to read this release or access the images, please see the online version.

-Anjool Maldé Memorial Trust announces winners of Jools Awards 2015
+ANJOOL MALDE AWARDS 2016: The Anjool Maldé Memorial Trust announces its 2016 award winners

-To stop receiving Presswire messages, please reply to this email with STOP in the Subject.
+To stop Presswire messages, please reply to this email with STOP in the Subject.